pupilfirst/wd301-scripts/best-practices/vite-pwa/README.md

 Now, let us learn how to configure an existing Vite-based React application to be a Progressive Web App (PWA):

-Sure, here is a detailed tutorial explaining how to configure an existing Vite-based React application to be a Progressive Web App (PWA):

 **1. Install the Vite PWA plugin**

 The first step is to install the Vite PWA plugin.
 You can do this by running the following command within your application folder: